Education Law: Legal Compliance in K–12, Practical IEP Implementation, Communication, and Dispute Prevention (2026 Edition)

 Dana Jonson is a Connecticut-based civil rights attorney whose private practice primarily focuses on special education law, representing children with disabilities and their families through every stage of the process.
 She is the author of Navigating Special Education: A Parent’s Guide to Rights and Advocacy (June 2025) and host of Special Ed on Special Ed, a podcast featuring expert conversations on challenges, opportunities, and resources for families of children with special needs.

-Live Video-Broadcast: January 16, 2026
+On-Demand: January 16, 2026

 2 hour CLE